 1) Apple Pay:

 Apple pay is a wallet app, which enables the users to make a digital payment using an apple device(phone or watch).
 You don’t need a debit/credit card or physical wallet pay or receive the money.
 There is no need for contact details and PIN for a transaction as it is a contactless payment app.
 You can pay at any contactless payment terminal as you do not need a specific apple contactless payment terminal.
-The app is enabled with Near Field Communication (NFC) that allows the users to pay at the point of sale terminal by a single tap on their device.
+This app has Near Field Communication (NFC) that allows the users to pay at the point of sale terminal by a single tap on their device.
 It is a highly secured app because cloud storage does not save the card details or bank details.
 To make a secure payment app provides you with the token against the cards.
 Thus, the retailer and merchant do not have direct access to your card details or bank details.

 2) Google Pay: